13 — Lifecycle¶

 - Description: The idempotent boot.
 Required arg: the adapter spec map.
 Each adapter ns exports an

 adapterVar; consumers require the ns and pass the Var, e.g.(rf/init! reagent/adapter).
 Calling(init!)with no args raises a language-levelArityExceptionat compile / load time — the no-arg arity was cut so the missing-adapter mistake surfaces before runtime.
-Calling(init! nil)or(init! :reagent)raises:rf.error/no-adapter-specifiedat runtime.
-Ensures:rf/defaultframe is present. - Example:
+Calling(init! nil)or(init! :reagent)raises:rf.error/no-adapter-specifiedat runtime.init!installs adapters and runtime capabilities only; per EP-0002 it does not create or guarantee any frame — you register your app frame explicitly (reg-frame) and establish it at your root. - Example:

 - In the wild: counter